turbot/steampipe-plugin-docker/docs/index.md

 }
 ```

 - `paths` - A list of directory paths to search for Dockerfiles.
 Paths are resolved relative to the current working directory.
-Paths may [include wildcards](https://pkg.go.dev/path/filepath#Match) and also support `**` for recursive matching.
+Paths may [include wildcards](https://pkg.go.dev/path/filepath#Match) and also supports `**` for recursive matching.
 Defaults to the current working directory.
 - `host` - Location of the docker engine endpoint.
 Defaults to `DOCKER_HOST` env var.
 - `api_version` - API version to use.
 Defaults to `DOCKER_API_VERSION` env var.
 - `cert_path` - Path to a custom TLS certificate.
 Defaults to `DOCKER_CERT_PATH` env var.